Tail-Aware Density Forecasting of Locally Explosive Time Series: A Neural Network Approach: Forecasting with Mixture Density Networks

 \section{Forecasting with Mixture Density Networks}

 Traditional Mixture Density Networks \citep{bishopMixtureDensityNetworks1994} provide a flexible framework for modeling conditional probability distributions by outputting the parameters of a Gaussian mixture model through a neural network.
-However, Gaussian mixtures struggle to adequately capture the heavy-tailed behavior of financial series and lead to systematic underestimation of extreme event probabilities.
+However, Gaussian mixtures struggle to adequately capture the heavy-tailed behavior of financial prices and lead to systematic underestimation of extreme event probabilities.
 To address this deficiency, we propose a new MDN, which relies on skewed t-distribution components instead of Gaussian ones to provide flexible parametric control over both skewness and tail heaviness.
 More precisely, it models the conditional density as:

 with $f(y; \mu, \sigma, \xi, \nu) = \frac{2}{\sigma} t\left(\frac{y - \mu}{\sigma}; \nu\right) T\left(\xi \frac{y - \mu}{\sigma} \sqrt{\frac{\nu + 1}{\nu + \frac{y-\mu}{\sigma}}}; \nu + 1\right) $ the skewed t-distribution probability density function, where $t(\cdot; \nu)$ denotes the Student-t density and $T(\cdot; \nu)$ its cumulative distribution function, both with $\nu$ degrees of freedom that control tail thickness.
-The other parameters are the location $\mu \in \mathbb{R}$, the scale $\sigma > 0$, and the shape $\xi \in \mathbb{R}$, which governs asymmetry.\footnote{ We found this parameterization of the MDN to be numerically more robust than the Tukey g-and-h component-based approach of \cite{guillauminTukeyGandhNeural2024}, as it does not need computing numerical inverse transforms via binary search, which can cause training instability when dealing with extreme values in the tails.
-Additionally, the skewed t-distribution distribution admits well-established multivariate extensions \citep[see][]{AzzaliniMultivariate1996}, providing a natural pathway for extending our framework to vector-valued time series in future work.}
+We denote the forecasting horizon by $h$ and let $\mathbf{X}_t = (X_t, X_{t-1}, \ldots, X_{t-L+1})$ be a vector of $L$ consecutive observations up to time $t$.\footnote{Intuitively, machine learning approaches can naturally leverage vectors of multiple past observations.
+Kernel estimators could also theoretically be extended to incorporate multiple conditioning lags, but at the expense of an exponential increase in computational complexity due to the curse of dimensionality.
+Throughout the rest of the paper, we mainly use $\mathbf{X}_t = X_t$ to insure a fair comparison across methods.} The other parameters are the location $\mu \in \mathbb{R}$, the scale $\sigma > 0$, and the shape $\xi \in \mathbb{R}$, which governs asymmetry.\footnote{We found this parameterization of the MDN to be numerically more robust than the Tukey g-and-h component-based approach of \cite{guillauminTukeyGandhNeural2024}, as it does not need computing numerical inverse transforms via binary search, which can cause training instability when dealing with extreme values in the tails.
+Additionally, the skewed t-distribution admits well-established multivariate extensions \citep[see][]{AzzaliniMultivariate1996}, providing a natural pathway for extending our framework to vector-valued time series in future work.} These predictive densities provide a complete characterization of forecast uncertainty: they can be used to construct prediction intervals, assess tail risk probabilities during explosive episodes, and derive point forecasts.
+We develop our own network architecture and training strategy as follows.